ChandSuma/product-with-google-maps/README.md

-# product-with-google-maps
+# Product Management project: PM with Google Maps

-Product management with Google Maps
+In this project, our team collaborated with a product manager at Google to address the issue of incorrect business information on Google Maps.
+Our process is outlined in the attached file.